stormpath/stormpath-documentation/source/auth_n.rst

 Step 3: Create Your SAML Directory in Stormpath
 """"""""""""""""""""""""""""""""""""""""""""""""""

-We will now create our SAML Directory in Stormpath, using the values we gathered in the previous step.
-Then we will use information from this newly-created Directory to configure Stormpath as a Service Provider in the IdP in the next step.
+We will now create your SAML Directory in Stormpath, using the values you gathered in the previous step.
+Then you will use information from this newly-created Directory to configure Stormpath as a Service Provider in the IdP in the next step.

 3.1.
 Create Your SAML Directory
 ++++++++++++++++++++++++++++++++